felix-clark/ndarray-glm/README.md

       for gamma).
 It might be worth putting off until const generics.
 - [ ] More rigorous convergence tests and options for termination
 - [ ] Logging system with configurable levels
-- [ ] Investigate using ArrayView instead of &Array in interface

 ## Reference